jenamis/final-project/README.md

 ### Usage

-The user can input a CSV file of SMILES strings and the first function `calculate_descriptors(self, smiles, ipc_avg=False)` will calculate from these SMILES the molecular descriptors needed as features to be put into the prediction model.
+The user can input a CSV file of SMILES strings and the first function, `calculate_descriptors(self, smiles, ipc_avg=False)`, will calculate from these SMILES the molecular descriptors to be put into the prediction model as features.
 The user can then call `RunSPEPrediction(self, smiles)` for SPE method predictions and `RunLCMSPrediction(self, smiles)` for LCMS method predictions.

 ```python
 # import dependencies